Anandhu-Sudha/CAN-Based-ECU-Interface-for-Automotive-Control/README.md

 ## Hardware Components

 - 2 × **LPC2129 Microcontrollers**
-- 2 × **MCP2551 CAN Transceivers** (Some developments comes with built-in can ransceivers, in that case find the canh and canl connections)
+- 2 × **MCP2551 CAN Transceivers** (Some development boards comes with built-in can transceivers, in that case find the canh and canl connections)
 - 4 × Push Button Switches (Headlight, Left Indicator, Right Indicator, Hazard lights)
 - 8 × LEDs to represent light outputs
 - Power Supply (5V regulated)